biolab/orange3-recommendation/doc/source/widgets/baseline.rst

 -  **Learner**

-The learning algorithm with the supplied parameters
+The selected learner in the widget.

 -  **Predictor**